kannibalox/PTPAPI/README.md

 Both values can be found in the "Security" section of your profile.
 This is only the minimum required configuration.
 See `ptpapi.conf.example` for a full-futured config file with comments.

+## Usage

+The three CLI commands are `ptp`, `ptp-reseed`, and `ptp-bookmarks`

+### `ptp`

+This is a generally utility to do various things inside PTP.
+As of right now it can download files, search the site for movies, and list message in your inbox.

+See `ptp help` for more information.

+#### `ptp inbox`

+A small utility to read messages in your inbox.
+No reply capability currently.

+#### `ptp download`

+An alias for `ptp-search -d`

+#### `ptp search`

+This subcommand lets you search the site for movies.
+It can take movie and permalinks, as well as search by arbitrary parameters.
+For instance, `ptp search year=1980-2000 taglist=sci.fi` or `ptp search "Star Wars"`.
+It can also accept URLs for torrents and collages, e.g. `ptp search "https://passthepopcorn.me/torrents.php?id=68148"` or `ptp search "https://passthepopcorn.me/collages.php?id=2438"`, and regular search URLs, e.g. `ptp search "https://passthepopcorn.me/torrents.php?action=advanced&year=1980-2000&taglist=action"`.

+There are a couple aliases to make life easier:

+* `genre`, `genres`, `tags` -> `taglist`
+* `name` -> `searchstr`
+* `bookmarks` -> Search only your bookmarks

+In addition, [Tempita](http://pythonpaste.org/tempita/) can be used for custom formatting.
+For instance, `ptp search --movie-format="" --torrent-format="{{UploadTime}} - {{ReleaseName}}" year=1980-2000 taglist=sci.fi grouping=no`.

+Using the `-d` flag will download one torrent from each of the matched torrents (deciding which one to download is done via [filters](#filters)) to the [downloadDirectory](ptpapi.conf.example#L9).

+The `-p/--pages [int]` option can be used to scrape multiple pages at once.
+N.B.: If any `page` parameter is in the original search query, paging will start from that page.

+### `ptp-reseed`

+This script automatically matches up files to movies on PTP.
+It's most basic usage is `ptp-reseed <file path>`.
+This will search PTP for any movies matching that filename, and if it finds a match, will automatically download the torrent and add it to rtorrent.
+It can do some basic file manipulation if it finds a close enough match.

+For instance, if you have the file `Movie.2000.mkv`, and the torrent contains `Movie (2000)/Movie.2000.mkv`, the script will try to automatically create the folder `Movie (2000)` and hard link the file inside of it before attempting to seed it.

+See `ptp-reseed -h` and `ptpapi.conf.example` for more information and configuration options.

+#### guessit

+By default the script looks for exact matches against file names and sizes.
+If you'd like the name matching to be less strict, you can install the guessit library (`pip install guessit`), and if the filename search fails, the script will attempt to parse the movie name out of the file with guessit.

 ## Concepts

 ### Filters

 Filters were designed as a way to take a full movie group, and narrow it down to a single torrent.
 A filter consists of multiple sub-filters, where the first sub-filter to match will download the torrent, and if not, the next sub-filter will be checked.
 If none of the sub-filters match, no download will occur.
+Filters are separate from the actual search parameters sent to the site

 The full list of possible values for picking encodes is:
 * `GP` or `Scene`